The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Critical manifolds, Yang--Mills gradient flow lines, and Morse complexes

 \begin{defn} \upshape The \emph{perturbed loop group gradient flow equation} is the nonlinear PDE

-for a smooth path $x:s\mapsto x(s)\in\Lambda G$ of free loops. \end{defn}
+for a smooth path $x\colon s\mapsto x(s)\in\Lambda G$ of free loops. \end{defn}

 Equation \eqref{EEF} is clearly invariant under the action of the group $G$ on $\Lambda G$ via $(h\cdot x)(t)=hx(t)$.
-The proper analytical setup for a study of the perturbed Yang-Mills and loop group gradient flow equations will be introduced in Section \ref{sect:nonlinsetup}.
+The proper analytical setup for a study of the perturbed Yang--Mills and loop group gradient flow equations will be introduced in Section \ref{sect:nonlinsetup}.